aqilc/rustscript/readme.md

 Datatype {
 	object2: {
-		hi: false, // ERROR: Property "hi" expected to be of type str but is assigned to a boolean!
+		hi: false, // ERROR: Property "hi" expected to be of type string but is assigned to a boolean!
 	} // ERROR: Property "2" needs to be defined!
 }; // ERROR: Need to define `string`, `array` and `object`!

 const d = Datatype {
 	number: 4,
-	string: "hi",
+	string: "world",
 	array: [1, 0],
 	object: {
 		hi: "syntax inside of objects is just like structs"